Frequently Asked Questions

 Q. Which airport should I arrive at?

 A. We strongly recommend that you arrive directly at Manchester airport as this is the nearest airport to Lancaster.
-However, if you are planning to arrive in to Heathrow airport, in London, we would recommend that you get a connecting flight to Manchester as this is much more convenient than by going by road or rail.
+However, if you are planning to arrive at Heathrow airport, in London, we would recommend that you get a connecting flight to Manchester as this is much more convenient than by going by road or rail.

 Q. How can I get from the airport to Lancaster?